jarmibe7/StateEstimation/README.md

 #### Code Structure

 - run.py: (From top to bottom) First are functions used to evaluate filter performance and compare trajectories.
 Next are the motion and measurement model.
+Next are helper functions for plotting and test trajectory generation.
 Next are separate functions for each question associated with a plot or data.
 Finally, the main function.

 - filters.py: Contains all filters implemented.